-- The debt must be incurred to finance a facility which provides a direct benefit to students. - Prior authorization by the Minnesota State Colleges and Universities Board of Trustees. - Amounts due are payable solely from the Revenue Fund and not from any other fund. - The maximum amount the Revenue Fund is liable for does not cause non-compliance with other sections of the Amended and Restated Master Indenture of Trust.
+- The debt must be incurred to finance a facility which provides a direct benefit to students. - Prior authorization by the board of trustees of Minnesota State. - Amounts due are payable solely from the Revenue Fund and not from any other fund. - The maximum amount the Revenue Fund is liable for does not cause non-compliance with other sections of the Amended and Restated Master Indenture of Trust.

-Unless otherwise agreed to by Minnesota State Colleges and Universities, the obligation under each Guarantee shall be to pay the regularly scheduled lease payments due on account of the guaranteed obligation.
-As of June 30, 2015 the Revenue Fund had not been required to make any lease payments as guaranteed for either the Minnesota State University Moorhead Foundation or the St. Cloud State University Foundation, Inc. In the event the Revenue Fund is called upon to make any lease payments there are default provisions in each lease agreement where they can be terminated and possession of the buildings can be pursued legally by Minnesota State Colleges and Universities.
+Unless otherwise agreed to by Minnesota State, the obligation under each Guarantee shall be to pay the regularly scheduled lease payments due on account of the guaranteed obligation.
+As of June 30, 2016 the Revenue Fund had not been required to make any lease payments as guaranteed for either the Minnesota State University Moorhead Foundation or the St. Cloud State University Foundation, Inc.

+In the event the Revenue Fund is called upon to make any lease payments there are default provisions in each lease agreement where they can be terminated and possession of the buildings can be pursued legally by Minnesota State.